A Wild Bootstrap for Degenerate Kernel Tests: Asymptotics of wild bootstrapped -statistics

 \section{Asymptotics of wild bootstrapped $V$-statistics}

-In this section, we present main Theorems that describe asymptotic behaviour of $V$-statistics.
+In this section, we present main Theorems that describe asymptotic behaviour of $V$-statistics, all the poofs are in the Appendix \ref{sec:Wildproofs}.
 In the next section, these results will be used to construct kernel-based statistical tests applicable to dependent observations.
 Tests are constructed so that the $V$-statistic is degenerate under the null hypothesis and non-degenerate under the alternative.
 Theorem \ref{th:mainOne} guarantees that the bootstrapped $V$-statistic will converge to the same limiting null distribution as the simple $V$-statistic.
-Following \cite{leucht_dependent_2013}, since distributions of the bootstrapped statistics are random, we will consider the convergence in distribution with the additional qualification ``in probability''.
-This notion can be expressed in terms of convergence in Prokhorov metric $\varphi$ \cite[Section 11.3]{dudley2002real}.
-Indeed by \cite[Theorem 11.3.3]{dudley2002real}, since values of $V$-statistics are real numbers, convergence in distribution is equivalent to the convergence in Prokhorov metric.